 About the Artist

-Jonathan is a self taught artist from rural South Carolina.
-He began painting and drawing as a child and learned to custom frame pictures from his father.
-Painting remained a hobby until 2012, when he was managing a small antique shop.
+J Douglas is a self taught artist from rural South Carolina.
+He began painting and drawing at an early age and apprenticed in his family's picture framing studio.
+Painting remained a hobby until 2012, while working as an antique dealer.
 He began displaying his paintings to fill the empty walls of the building and was surprised to find that customers took interest.
 Encouraged by these early successes, he began to spend more time painting and it quickly became an important part of his life.

-In lieu of formal academic training, Jonathan’s art education was found in a decade of rigorous practice and experimentation.
+In lieu of formal academic training, Mr. Douglas’s art education was found in a decade of rigorous practice and experimentation.
 Taking to the field like the great French Impressionists, he studied the effect of light and the changing seasons by painting en plein air in the fields, swamps, and forests of the Carolinas.
+His work in the studio was done through digitally arranging photos, and supplemental sketches.
+He also worked in traditional woodblock printmaking for several years between 2017 and 2020.
+His antique shop became the only art gallery in the region from 2016-2018 and now serves as a framing and interior design business as well as his studio.
 He attended art fairs throughout the Carolinas and eventually secured placement in several galleries and businesses throughout the region.
-His antique shop became the only art gallery in the region from 2016-2018 and now serves as a framing and interior design business as well as his studio.

 Artist's Statement